Mathematics: Instructor of Mathematics

 Phone: (360) 416.7917

-Welcome Spring!
 I'm looking forward to working with you and your mathematics questions this quarter.
 I'm available to help students this quarter when my office door is open.
 Please drop in and bring your questions.
 Don't be a stranger.
+I want to help you to be successful in mathematics and in your career and life goals.

-Math 97: Beginning Algebra: Beginning and Intermediate Algebra, 5th edition, Elayn Martin-Gay.
-An older edition of the Math 97 text can be purchased cheaply online if you'd like to use it instead: "Beginning and Intermediate Algebra" 4th edition.
+Math 146 - Statistics: Elementary Statistics, 12th edition, Mario Triola.
+An older edition of the Math 146 text can be purchased cheaply (99 cents) online if you'd like to use it instead: Elementary Statistics, 11th edition.

 Quote for the Day